ShikaiHuang/HackSpace-Mobile/README.md

 # HackSpaceMobile

-simple mobile version for hackspace which add LBS
+Simple mobile version for Hackspace which add LBS

+For quick usage, please install HackSpace-Mobile.apk in your Android Device

+Please read 'readme.pdf' to get a user guide